Tyrrrz/Ressy/Readme.md

 > [!NOTE]
 > You can optionally pass a `Language` parameter to set the strings for a specific language.
-> If no language is specified, the strings are stored in the neutral UI language.
+> If no language is specified, the strings are stored in the neutral language.

 ##### Remove string table resources